siavashb66/MySite/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-blueviolet.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)

+#### Disclaimer

+The content is provided "as-is" without any warranties of any kind, express or implied, including but not limited to warranties of accuracy, completeness, or fitness for a particular purpose.
+The author shall not be liable for any damages or losses arising from the use of this material.

 ### Connect

 For inquiries or discussions, please use the [contact form](https://bakhtiarnia.com/en/form.html).
 You can also connect with Dr. Bakhtiarnia via LinkedIn or other social media, available in the website's header.